Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

 \subsection{Flat \texorpdfstring{$S^n$}{Sn}-bundles and Ghys's question}

 Recall that the Milnor--Wood inequality (\cite{Milnor58}, \cite{Wood71}) for a $C^0$-flat $S^1$-bundle $ E\xrightarrow{p} \Sigma_g$ over a closed oriented surface $\Sigma_g$ of genus $g>0$ states

+Milnor proved this inequality when the flat circle bundle is linear meaning that the monodromy group of the bundle lies in $\mathrm{PSL}_2(\bR)$ and Wood proved the case where the monodromy group lies in $\Homeo_\circ(S^1)$.
 In the bounded cohomology language, it says that the Euler class is a bounded class and has a Gromov norm equal to $\frac 12$.
-Ghys~\cite[\S~F.1]{MR1271828} asked the following question as a generalization of Milnor--Wood inequality to flat $S^3$-bundles:
+Ghys~\cite[\S~F.1]{MR1271828} asked the following question about a generalisation of the Milnor--Wood inequality to flat $S^3$-bundles: